Mike McCarthy: 2006–2009

-After the 2007 season, he finished second in voting for The Associated Press Coach of the Year award, garnering 15 votes to Bill Belichick's 29 votes.
-He signed a five-year contract extension with the team on January 19, 2008, which raised his salary to $3.4 million a year.
+After the 2007 season, McCarthy finished second in voting for The Associated Press Coach of the Year award, garnering 15 votes to Bill Belichick's 29 votes.

+On January 19, 2008, McCarthy signed a five-year contract extension with the team, which raised his salary to $3.4 million a year.
 The 2008 season was a tumultuous one.
 Aaron Rodgers, previously the backup, became the starting quarterback when Brett Favre announced his retirement in March.
 Favre then changed his mind and sought his previous position as the Green Bay quarterback.
 The organization reiterated its intent to move forward with Rodgers as the new face of the Packers, although Favre was offered the backup position behind Rodgers.
-Favre refused the offer, and the organization traded him to the New York Jets in exchange for a conditional fourth-round draft pick.
+Favre refused the offer, and was traded to the New York Jets in exchange for a conditional fourth-round draft pick.

 The 2008 season started with a 5–5 record, followed by five consecutive losses.
 The season ended with a 31–21 victory over the Detroit Lions, bringing the Packers' regular season record to 6–10.
 The Packers finished third in the NFC North, ahead of only the Lions, and did not make the playoffs.
-Under McCarthy, quarterback Aaron Rodgers threw for over 4,000 yards and posted a 93.8 passer rating.
+Under McCarthy, Aaron Rodgers threw for over 4,000 yards and posted a 93.8 passer rating.

 Rodgers improved on his 2008 statistics in 2009, but was sacked 50 times, more than any other quarterback in the NFL.
 The Packers dominated teams with losing records but were swept by their rival Minnesota Vikings, led by former Packers franchise quarterback Brett Favre.
 The Packers lost to the previously winless Tampa Bay Buccaneers, but then came back to beat the NFC East-leading Dallas Cowboys.
-Under McCarthy's leadership, they then began a five-game winning streak and qualified for the playoffs with a Week 17 win over the Cardinals, finishing with an 11–5 record.
+They then went on a five-game winning streak and qualified for the playoffs with a Week 17 victory over the Arizona Cardinals, finishing with an 11–5 record.

 This was the second playoff berth in McCarthy's tenure.
-The Packers lost the Wild Card round to the Arizona Cardinals in overtime, 51–45.
+The Packers lost the wild-card round to the Cardinals in overtime, 51–45.